 The framework of [4,5] and the work of [19] already explain how to deal with side-channel information by integrating it into the underlying lattice problem.
 However, several practical attacks, e.g., [25,23,12,24,16,13,28], rely on BP, Bayesian updating, or a greedy approach instead.
-In this section, we first discuss the limitations of lattice-based hints, and then define distribution hints.
+In this section, we first discuss the limitations of lattice-based hints, and then explain how to generalize hints by distribution hints.